A world financial registry

 - Exploding wealth inequality in the United States, Washington Center for Equitable Growth, Emmanuel Saez and Gabriel Zucman, 20 October 2014.

-- NEW: La flat tax est une bombe à retardement pour les finances publiques, Le Monde, Gabriel Zucman, 25 Oct.
+- La flat tax est une bombe à retardement pour les finances publiques, Le Monde, Gabriel Zucman, 25 Oct.
 2017.

 - “En classe eco”: Series of interviews for Mediapart on the state of economics with Camille Landais, 2015.